-The dedicated faculty and staff remain committed to continuously enhancing our curriculum with valuable input from our students.
-Faculty are working diligently towards achieving Continuing Accreditation within the next 1-2 years.
+The dedicated faculty and staff remain committed to continuously enhancing the curriculum with valuable input from students..

-Join faculty in celebrating our journey of excellence and becoming a part of our thriving community at the Master of Physician Assistant Program at Trine University.
+Join faculty in celebrating our journey of excellence and becoming a part of the thriving community at the Master of Physician Assistant Program at Trine University.